Solvosoft/academica/README.md

 # Run in development mode

-Using two shells in the first shell run
+Using two shells, in the first shell run

 	$ python manage.py runserver